Pointless: Development

 The show was originally to be called Obviously and was conceived by Tom Blakeson, Simon Craig, David Flynn, Nick Mather, Richard Osman and Shaun Parry, producers at Endemol UK, in 2009.
 They envisaged it as a "reverse Family Fortunes ... rewarding obscure knowledge, while allowing people to also give obvious answers ... a quiz which could be sort of highbrow and populist simultaneously".

 Osman was not intended to be co-presenter; originally, he filled the role only as part of a demonstration laid on for the BBC.
 BBC executives asked him to continue when they commissioned the first series.
 Osman then approached comedian Alexander Armstrong to be the main presenter; the two men had been peers during their university days.
 Armstrong, who the previous year had been lined up to present Channel 4's Countdown only to back out for fear of being pigeonholed as a presenter, agreed to present what was perceived as a lower-profile show, with the presence of Osman helping to convince him.

-In 2016, Osman told the Belfast Telegraph, "It's never been a show that's had posters, or trailers, and it's presented by these two slightly inept guys.
+In 2016, Osman told the Belfast Telegraph that "It's never been a show that's had posters, or trailers, and it's presented by these two slightly inept guys.
 Everyone who's ever watched it feels like it's their programme.
 We've never changed it, but have always done it in the same way, which is slightly shoddy, enjoying ourselves."
 On the programme's future, he said, "Every programme has a shelf-life, but as long as people are enjoying it, we will stick with it.
 If Channel 4 wanted to offer three times as much money, we wouldn't take it.
 We would stay with the BBC.
 We love the BBC.
 Pointless is not for sale.
 We owe the BBC an enormous debt, because they've looked after us."

+After Series 27, Osman retired from the regular series (remaining as co-presenter on Pointless Celebrities) and for series 28 was replaced by presenters: Sally Lindsay, Stephen Mangan, Lauren Laverne, Konnie Huq and Alex Brooker.
+Series 29 added Ed Gamble, Rose Matafeo, Ria Lina, Lucy Porter and Gyles Brandreth.
+Series 30 added Nish Kumar, Andi Oliver, Sally Phillips and Vick Hope.
+Series 31 added Hugh Dennis, Anita Rani, Gabby Logan, Josh Widdicombe and Desiree Burch.
+Series 32 added Chris Ramsey, Gok Wan, Rob Rinder, and Ellie Taylor.
+Series 33 added Liza Tarbuck, Phil Wang and Mel Giedroyc.
+Series 34 added Angela Rippon, Trevor Nelson, Judi Love, Gethin Jones, and Tom Allen.
+Series 35 added Angela Scanlon, Susan Wokoma, and saw the return of Gok Wan, Nish Kumar, and Lucy Porter.
+Series 36 added Michael Ball, Ben Miller, Sara Pascoe, and Clare Balding.